 Dismissals:

-11:00 - 12:00 4 Demerits

-12:01 - 1:00 3 Demerits
+Before 11:00 am Dismissed/Absent

-1:01 - 2:00 2 Demerits
+11:00-1:00 pm 2 Demerits

-2:01 - 2:40 1 Demerits
+1:01 - 2:40 1 Demerits

-Note: Demerits will be assigned if acceptable professional documentation is not delivered to Monty Tech within five (5) school days of the tardy.
+Note: Demerits will be assigned if acceptable professional documentation is not delivered to Monty Tech within ten (10) school days of the tardy.

-- b.
+- a.
 The student will be issued a pass which is to be presented to the teacher at the time of dismissal.
-Parents/Guardians should plan to pick up a dismissed student at the Main Entrance. - c.
-Dismissals shall be for a valid reason, such as an appointment that cannot be made outside of regular school hours. - d.
+Parents/Guardians should plan to pick up a dismissed student at the Main Entrance. - b.
+Dismissals shall be for a valid reason, such as an appointment that cannot be made outside of regular school hours. - c.
 Students being dropped off or picked up by private transportation before or after the close of school, should plan to be dropped off or picked up by the school's flagpoles on the side closest to the road.